If you’re reading this post, there’s a 99.999% chance that your company is spending a meaningful amount of money on paid digital advertising. Ads.

 If we use EveryoneSocial as a proxy, chances are your company spends somewhere between $2,000-5,000/mo per employee on paid ads.
 That’s a good amount of money.

-However, the big dirty secret with paid social is that over time, the cost of ads goes up, but ads’ effectiveness — what they produce in return for every dollar spent — actually goes down.
+However, the dirty big secret with paid social is that over time the cost goes up and effectiveness — what your ads produce in return for every dollar spent — goes down.

 I repeat: As time passes, social advertising costs increase and effectiveness decreases.

 Why?
 Because what’s more important than ad revenue to Facebook, Linkedin, Twitter, and other social networks?

 To generate the most revenue from their ad offerings, these networks must acquire and retain the greatest possible number of users at all times.
 Just look at the social platform stock charts.
 The biggest spikes up/down are always associated with user growth/loss.

 In other words, users and the content they create are the foundation of any successful social network.
 They’re its most important asset, which is why all the major social networks will always prioritize users’ content over brands’ or sponsors’ content.

 Here’s what Mark Zuckerberg had to say on the topic in 2018: